openshift-labs/cloud-native-guides/fault-tolerance.md

 #### Preventing Cascading Failures with Circuit Breakers

-In this lab so far you have been looking how to make sure the application pod is running, can scale to accommodate user load and recovers from failures.
+In this lab so far you have been looking at how to make sure the application pod is running, can scale to accommodate user load and recovers from failures.
 However failures also happen in the downstream services that an application is dependent on.
 It's not uncommon that the whole application fails or slows down because one of the downstream services consumed by the application is not responsive or responds slowly.

-[Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) is a pattern to address this issue and while became popular with microservice architecture, it's a useful pattern for all applications that depend on other services.
+[Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) is a pattern to address this issue and while it became popular with microservice architecture, it's a useful pattern for all applications that depend on other services.

 The idea behind the circuit breaker is that you wrap the API calls to downstream services in a circuit breaker object, which monitors for failures.
-Once the service invocation fails certain number of times, the circuit breaker flips open, and all further calls to the circuit breaker return with an error or a fallback logic without making the call to the unresponsive API.
-After a certain period, the circuit breaker for allow a call to the downstream service to test the waters.
-If the call success, the circuit breaker closes and would call the downstream service on consequent calls.
+Once the service invocation fails a certain number of times, the circuit breaker flips open, and all further calls to the circuit breaker return with an error or a fallback logic without making the call to the unresponsive API.
+After a certain period, the circuit breaker will allow a call to the downstream service to test the waters.
+If the call is successful, the circuit breaker closes and would call the downstream service on consequent calls.

 ![Circuit Breaker]({% image_path fault-circuit-breaker.png %}){:width="300px"}